AhmadSAshraf/Insta-clone/README.md

 # Insta-Clone

 #### By Ahmad Ashraf
-Instagram-IP, as the name dictates is a clone of the popular social media platform, instagram, built in django framework
+Insta-Clone, as the name dictates is a clone of the popular social media platform, instagram, built in django framework

 ## Setup/Installation
 * Clone this repository and navigate into that directory.